 With their diverse backgrounds in actuarial work, actuarial science professors bring real-life examples to the classroom that help you understand the kind of thinking you will one day use in your career.
 They are also some of the best professors I have ever had.
 On the day you graduate, you will say goodbye to a friend.

-The interdisciplinary, comprehensive actuarial science major provides students with a strong background in mathematics, accounting, economics and business finance.
-Many students choose to apply what they've learned in the classroom through internships — some of which count for credit.
+UWEC’s actuarial science program is designated by the Society of Actuaries (SOA) as an Advanced Curriculum program on the Universities and Colleges with Actuarial Programs (UCAP-AC) list — one of only a few programs in Wisconsin that meet this threshold.
+The interdisciplinary, comprehensive nature of the major provides students with a strong background in mathematics, accounting, economics and business finance, shaping them into well-rounded and versatile professionals.
+Many students choose to take their education a step further by applying what they've learned in the classroom to real-world situations through internships — some of which count for credit.

 Classes for actuarial science majors may include: